mce777/snips/mongodb/local-mongo.md

-A mongodb running locally (via `mongod`) needs the correct permissions, etc.
+A mongodb running locally (via `mongod`) needs the correct permissions, etc. So go to the root directory and run the following:

 Step 1: `sudo mkdir -p /data/db`